Federal minority governments in Canada: Stephen Harper

 Stephen Harper led a minority Conservative government and was sworn in as Prime Minister on February 6.
 Paul Martin resigned as leader of the Liberal Party on March 18 to quell any rumours that he might run in any future election.
 From March 18 to December 2, 2006, Bill Graham was the interim leader of the Liberal party.
 Stéphane Dion won the leadership convention on December 2, and from then served as the leader of the opposition.

 The initial results of the 2006 election indicated that the Conservatives would fall 31 seats short of a majority.
 However, after the election but before the new Parliament took office, Liberal David Emerson crossed the floor to join the Conservatives and Stephen Harper's cabinet amidst some controversy.
 This increased the size of the Conservative caucus to 125 seats, only 30 seats short of a majority.

-Parliament was dissolved on September 7, 2008, ending the longest-running minority government between the return of writs and dissolution.
-On October 14, Harper's Conservative Party was re-elected with a plurality of seats, though still 12 seats short of a majority.
+The 39th Parliament was dissolved on September 7, 2008, ending the longest-running minority government between the return of writs and dissolution.
+On October 14, Harper's Conservative Party was re-elected with a plurality of seats, though still 12 seats short of a majority, and formed a second, but stronger minority government.
 It is the first time since Pearson's 1965 minority that a minority government was re-elected as such.

 The 40th Parliament was dissolved following the government's defeat in a motion of no confidence, however, the Conservatives were re-elected to a majority government on May 2, 2011.
 Excluding the odd case of the 14th Parliament, Harper led the government through two longest-lasting federal minority governments in Canadian history and was also the first prime minister to win a federal election (by majority or minority) after winning two minority governments (consecutive or not).